 Africa-wide Giraffe Conservation Strategic Framework: Road Map

-The first three conferences dedicated to the ‘wild’ giraffe, Giraffe Indaba I, II and III, were co-hosted by GCF and the IUCN SSC GOSG in Namibia (2011), Kenya (2013), and South Africa (2015), respectively.
-The concept of developing an Africa-wide Giraffe Conservation Strategic Framework evolved out of the discussions at Giraffe Indaba I, and subsequent discussions with giraffe conservation partners across the globe.
+The first three conferences dedicated to the ‘wild’ giraffe, Giraffe Indaba I, II and III, were coordinated by GCF and co-hosted with the IUCN SSC GOSG in Namibia (2011), Kenya (2013), and South Africa (2015), respectively.
+The concept of developing an Africa-wide Giraffe Conservation Strategic Framework evolved out of GCF discussions at Giraffe Indaba I, and subsequent discussions with giraffe conservation partners across the globe.

 In May 2018, 35 experts working directly on giraffe or in thematic areas relevant to conservation-based decision-making from NGOs, academia, and African governments came together to develop a unifying Africa-wide Giraffe Conservation Science Management Framework.
 During this first-ever Giraffe Conservation Science Symposium, the group identified key gaps for further assessment as well as opportunities for developing partnerships and working collaboratively across Africa to help save giraffe before it is too late.

 Four key thematic areas were identified to cover the most burning questions that must be better understood to secure a future for all giraffe populations in Africa: